Zhiwei2799/zhiweilin.github.io/_posts/2024-4-19-Basic-Ratemaking.md

      - CY data is available quickly once the CY ends
      - Main disadvantage of CY is the mismatch in timing between premiums and losses.
 For example, premium earned during CY come from policies in force during that year, and losses may include payments and reserve changes on claims from policies issued years ago.
   - Accident year
-     - Considers losses for accidents that have occurred during a 12-month period, regardless of the policy issued date
+     - Considers losses for accidents that have occurred during a 12-month period, regardless of the policy-issued date
      - Premium and exposure are defined as the same as CY aggregation
      - Reported losses consist of loss payments made plus case reserves only for those claims that occurred during that year
      - Reported losses can and often do change at the end of AY